-TERMS OF USE Use of this document is subject to the Mastercam End User License Agreement.
-The Mastercam End User License Agreement can be found at: http://www.mastercam.com/companyinfo/legal/LicenseAgreement.aspx
+Use of this document is subject to the Mastercam End User License Agreement.
+The Mastercam End User License Agreement can be found at:

 Be sure you have the latest information!

-Information might have been changed or added since this document was published.
-The latest version of this document is installed with Mastercam or can be obtained from your local Reseller.
-A ReadMe file (ReadMe.pdf)-installed with each release-includes the latest information about Mastercam features and enhancements.
+Information might have changed or been added since this document was published.
+The latest version of the document is installed with Mastercam or can be obtained from your local Reseller.
+A ReadMe file (ReadMe.PDF) - installed with each release - includes the latest information about Mastercam features and enhancements.